Appendix D - Network Performance Tuning

 Ubuntu’s default network configuration works fine for most 1 Gbps and 10 Gbps network devices; however, most servers require a little tweaking of settings to perform adequately at higher speeds.
 The iperf3 Target setup procedure described earlier, in Setting Up the iperf3 Server, configures most of the relevant options; however, in some cases you may need to further tweak the network settings.

 The procedure outlined in Setting Up the iperf3 Server configures the iperf3 Target system to run multiple iperf3 instances.
 The reason for doing this is that a single iperf3 thread tends to max out the CPU at some level of throughput – somewhere between 10 Gbps and 20 Gbps using the servers in our test lab.
 This value may be different on other hardware, though.
 If either an iperf3 server or a SUT has less-powerful CPUs, more iperf3 instances may be required; and fewer may be optimal if a CPU is more powerful.
-If you suspect your network tests are failing for this reason, you can adjust the -n value in your start-iperf3 command and then run the network script manually on the SUT, specifying the number of iperf3 instances it launches via the --num-threads option, as in:
+The network performance test runs pre-tests to try to find the optimum number of iperf3 instances required, so manual adjustments should not be necessary; however, in extraordinary cases they may be.
+Consult your TPM if you believe you’re having problems caused by an incorrect number of instances being set.

 If you can’t get adequate performance by setting jumbo frames and using multiple iperf3 instances, you may need to tweak additional network settings.
 This can be done with the optimize-network script, which is provided by the certification-tools package.
 This script takes the name of the network interface as a required argument, using -i or --interfaces, as in: